fallen-icarus/cardano-swaps/README.md

 The `Rational` type is a fraction (decimal types do not work on-chain).
 All prices in Cardano-Swaps are relative (similar to limit orders in an order-book exchange).
 Swaps are always priced in askedAsset/offeredAsset.
-For example, if ada is being offered for dust at a price of 1.5 (converted to 3/2), the contract requires that 3 dust are deposited for every 2 ada removed from the swap address.
+For example, if ADA is being offered for DUST at a price of 1.5 (converted to 3/2), the contract requires that 3 DUST are deposited for every 2 ADA removed from the swap address.
 Ratios of DUST:ADA >= 3/2 will pass, while ratios < 3/2 will fail.

 Since all prices are askedAsset/offeredAsset, asset2 is being offered in `forwardPrice` and asset1 is being offered in `reversePrice`.

-When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets in the UTxO must be swapped.** For example, if there is 100 ada in a swap address requesting 2:1 for dust, a user may swap 20 ada, as long as they return 80 ada and 10 dust in the same Tx.
+When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets in the UTxO must be swapped.** For example, if there is 100 ADA in a swap requesting 2:1 for DUST, a user may swap 20 ADA, as long as they return 80 ADA and 10 DUST in the same Tx.
 Since every user explicitly defines their desired swap ratios, oracles are not required.
 The "global" price naturally emerges where the local bids and asks meet - just like an order-book.

 **All prices for ADA must be in units of lovelace.**